-Perf ormance outcomes Acceptable outcomes Complies Comments elopment is located designed to: maintain and enhance the flood conveyance capacity of the premises; not increase the number of people calculated to be at risk from flooding; not increase the flood impact on adjoining premises; ensure the safety of AO4.1 Buildings, including extensions to existing buildings, are: (a) not located within an 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o); or (b) elevated above the defined flood level, with 0.3 metres freeboard from the defined flood level provided for habitable rooms within a dwelling. n/a Not applicable. (e) (f) all persons by ensuring that development levels are set above the defined flood level; reduce property damage; and provide flood immune access to AO4.2 All building work must be high set and retains the flood storage and conveyance capacity of the premises.
-Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris. n/a Not applicable. from materi level structu (includ damag and w AO4.1 Note- buildir flood o buildings. -Buildings may be constructed flood resistant, waterproof als below the defined flood where certified by a qualified ural engineer to be flood proof ding the ability to withstand ge from floodwater and debris) here an alternative outcome to -AO4.4 is also demonstrated. -In the event that a lawful ng or structure is destroyed by pr other event the building may AO4.3 New buildings are provided with flood free pedestrian and vehicle evacuation access between the building and a flood safe accessible road.
-Note-A flood safe accessible road includes a road where identified as outside a flood hazard area or within a 'Low flood hazard area', 'Potential flood hazard area' or 'Significant flood hazard area' on the Flood hazard overlay maps (OM006a-o). n/a Not applicable. be rep increa i. ii. placed in situ where there is no se in: gross floor area; or the number of dwellings or bedrooms on the premises.
-AO4.4 Development does not increase the number of lots in the 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o) except where for the purposes of public open space. n/a Not applicable.
+Perf ormance outcomes Acceptable outcomes Complies Comments elopment is located designed to: maintain and enhance the flood conveyance capacity of the premises; not increase the number of people calculated to be at risk from flooding; not increase the flood impact on adjoining premises; ensure the safety of AO4.1 Buildings, including extensions to existing buildings, are: (a) not located within an 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o); or (b) elevated above the defined flood level, with 0.3 metres freeboard from the defined flood level provided for habitable rooms within a dwelling. ~ Future building work on proposed Lot 1 will be sited outside of the mapped hazard area. (e) (f) all persons by ensuring that development levels are set above the defined flood level; reduce property damage; and provide flood immune access to AO4.2 All building work must be high set and retains the flood storage and conveyance capacity of the premises.
+Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris. ~ Future building work on proposed Lot 1 will be sited outside of the mapped hazard area. from mater level structu (includ dama and w AO4.1 Note- buildir flood buildings. -Buildings may be constructed flood resistant, waterproof ials below the defined flood where certified by a qualified ural engineer to be flood proof ding the ability to withstand ge from floodwater and debris) where an alternative outcome to 1-AO4.4 is also demonstrated. -In the event that a lawful ng or structure is destroyed by or other event the building may AO4.3 New buildings are provided with flood free pedestrian and vehicle evacuation access between the building and a flood safe accessible road.
+Note-A flood safe accessible road includes a road where identified as outside a flood hazard area or within a 'Low flood hazard area', 'Potential flood hazard area' or 'Significant flood hazard area' on the Flood hazard overlay maps (OM006a-o). ~ Future building work on proposed Lot 1 will be sited outside of the mapped hazard area. be rep increa i. ii. - AO4.4 Development does not increase the number of lots in the 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o) except where for the purposes of public open space. ~ Future building work on proposed Lot 1 will be sited outside of the mapped hazard area.